-While certified peers are becoming more common within mental health authorities in Texas, they are less frequently utilized within the justice system.
-When they are utilized within courts, jails, probation departments, and in reentry programs, peers can make a real difference.
+Certified peers are becoming more common within mental health authorities in Texas.
+Tropical Texas Behavioral Health employs roughly 30 peers.
+However, peers are less frequently utilized within the justice system.
+When they are utilized within courts, jails, probation departments, and reentry programs, peers can make a real difference.
 According to a Leadership Brief of the National Judicial Task Force to Examine State Courts' Response to Mental Illness, peer specialists are involved in courts, jails, and reentry programming with the goals of:

-Providing person-centered, strength-based support to build recovery and resilience;
+• Providing person-centered, strength-based support to build recovery and resilience;